-We estimate the child penalties in (6) relative to the counterfactual of not having a child ($a \ge 0$).
+We estimate the child penalties in (6) relative to the counterfactual of not having a child (a < 0).
 This follows LPR and, as we will show below, allows for an exact mapping between their fertility effects and the dynamic effects of having a child of a given age.
 As a consequence we must estimate the pre-trends in the IV separately in the pre-IVF period (similar in spirit to Borusyak et al., 2024).
-The pretrend estimates are however, identical to those that would be estimated in a specification that anchors the estimates in a = -1.
-The child penalty estimates that are relative to $a \le 0$ are in practice nearly identical to those that would be obtained relative to a = -1, because of the balance in the pre period resulting from the exogeneity of the instrument.
+These pre-trend estimates are however, identical to those that would be estimated in a specification that anchors the estimates in a = -1.
+Moreover, the child penalty estimates that are relative to a < 0 are in practice nearly identical to those that would be obtained relative to a = -1, because of the balance in the pre-period resulting from the exogeneity of the instrument.

 This event-IV specification combines the model based approach of the event study with the design based approach of LPR-IV.
 Section 7.1 below shows that the reduced form effects of IVF success can be interpreted as mixtures of child penalties due to delayed fertility.
 The identification of child penalties in the event IV approach rests on the assumption that child penalties are comparable for different complier groups.
-To see this note that in the first year following IVF the reduced form estimates the first-stage times δ_0 , the effect of zero-year-olds for compliers.
-One year later the reduced form estimates a first-stage weighted average of the effect for one-year-olds for these women, δ_1 , plus the effect of having a zero-year-old for women with delayed fertility.
-Because first-stage weights can be estimated, the one-year-old effect δ_1 is identified under the assumption that the zero-year-old effect is the same for women who are initially successful and for women with delayed fertility.
-This homogeneity assumption, which is also at work in the standard event study above, is technically an exclusion restriction.
+To see this note that in the first year following IVF the reduced form estimates the first-stage times $\delta_0$ , the effect of zero-year-olds for compliers.
+One year later the reduced form estimates a first-stage weighted average of the effect for one-year-olds for these women, $\delta_1$ , plus the effect of having a zero-year-old for women with delayed fertility.
+Because first-stage weights can be estimated, the one-year-old effect $\delta_1$ is identified under the assumption that the zero-year-old effect is the same for women who are initially successful and for women with delayed fertility.